DETAILED ACTION

 Ortiz fails to teach, wherein the clip applier includes first and second protrusions integrally formed on at least one of the first and second jaw members, the at least one first flange and the at least one second flange extending laterally from the first and second protrusions, and the clip applier being configured to receive a proximal portion of the surgical clip between the first and second protrusions to laterally stabilize a proximal portion of the surgical clip.

-Patel teaches, a surgical clip applier with jaws having a U-shaped cross section, each including first and second protrusions (opposite walls) integrally formed with the jaw (Figures 20 and 22; Paragraphs [0061]-[0070]).
+Patel teaches, a surgical clip applier with jaws having a U-shaped cross section, each including first and second protrusions (opposite walls/portion of opposite walls) integrally formed with the jaw (Figures 20 and 22; Paragraphs [0061]-[0070]).
 The opposing protrusions/walls are configured to receive a proximal portion of the surgical clip therebetween to laterally stabilize the clip during application (Paragraphs [0065]-[0070]).

 A person of ordinary skill in the art before the effective filing date of the claimed invention would have been motivated to modify the jaws of Ortiz to include the protrusions taught by Patel, such that the at least one first flange and the at least one second flange taught by Ortiz extend laterally from the first and second protrusions taught by Patel, allowing the clip applier to receive a proximal portion of the surgical clip between the first and second protrusions to laterally stabilize a proximal portion of the surgical clip, as both references and the claimed invention are directed to clip applicators and surgical clips.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the jaws of Ortiz to include the protrusions taught by Patel, such that the at least one first flange and the at least one second flange taught by Ortiz extend laterally from the first and second protrusions taught by Patel, allowing the clip applier to receive a proximal portion of the surgical clip between the first and second protrusions to laterally stabilize a proximal portion of the surgical clip, as such a modification would have been predictable, namely, merely substitute one known jaw structure (U-shaped taught by Patel) for another known jaw structure (Solid one piece taught by Ortiz), yielding predictable results, such as, providing improved lateral stabilization of the clip and improving alignment of the jaws relative to the cartridge and the clip leg members, consistent with the teachings of both references.
 See KSR Int’l Co. v.
 Teleflex Inc., 550 U.S. 398 (2007).
 The inner surface abutment is obvious over Ortiz alone as set forth above.